ajgon/v3/source/_posts/2015-04-08-installing-custom-linux-on-raspberry-pi-2.markdown

 *You can skip this step, if you already booted up your system and configuring it from there.*

-Beforehead we need to mount `/dev` and `/proc` filesystems, to create a fully functionial chrooted environment.
+Beforehand we need to mount `/dev` and `/proc` filesystems, to create a fully functional chrooted environment.

 {% codeblock As root lang:sh %}
 mount -t proc proc root/proc